University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Ceremonial Cave, its opening now marred by graffiti.
 Early investigator C.B.
 Cosgrove described its entrance as 27 feet wide and 15 feet high in 1928.
 Photo by Darrell Creel, 1995.

-Save for a few scraps of fiber and flint chips amid the more-modern refuse, there is little evidence on the surface to tell us what might have transpired in this cave in the ancient past.
-And yet we know that sometime during a period of some 600 years, a number of objects apparently were placed there deliberately, their richness and diversity as a group unparalleled in this region.
+During this long period of time, a number of objects were placed there deliberately during ritual activities, their richness and diversity as a group unparalleled in this region.
 Along with ornaments of turquoise, shell, and obsidian, prayer sticks, and spears were more puzzling items and deposits.
-Some of these, no doubt, are the day-to day trappings and debris left behind by much earlier peoples who visited and perhaps stayed briefly in the cave.
+Some of these may be the day-to-day trappings and debris left behind by much earlier peoples who visited and perhaps stayed briefly in the cave.
 These visits—long before the cave's more specialized use—probably spanned thousands of years.

 A turquoise basketry armband was one of the unique items found in the cave.
 Photo by Milton Bell.

-A turquoise basketry armband was one of the unique items found in the cave.
+A finely crafted turquoise basketry armband was one of the unique items found in the cave.
 Photo by Milton Bell.
 TARL collections.
+Enlarge image

 Dart foreshafts, with chipped stone points still hafted to the end, are indicators of early use of the cave by hunting/gathering peoples.
 Whether such items were left as part of a ceremonial offering is not known.
 Photo by Milton Bell.